Capgemini/dcx-react-library/README.md

 ## Contributing

-If you'd like to contribute, please follow our CONTRIBUTING.md[https://github.com/Capgemini/dcx-react-library/blob/main/CONTRIBUTING.md] section.
+If you'd like to contribute, please follow our [CONTRIBUTING Section][https://github.com/capgemini/dcx-react-library/blob/main/contributing.md] section.

 ## Raise a bug or enhancement